oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part2.markdown

 - and occasionally even yandex
 - my hypothesis is that google indexing is tweaked for different parts of the globe; here, I'm looking for leakage and inferences from china, they are more likely to turn up in other places

+Note, before going too far down dark holes, I switched over to ProtonVPN and a private safe browser... some stuff was already geoblocked by my own firewall!

-In the end though, I found a lot of information in a blog written in (probably) chinese, with links to other stuff; and eventually found my way to FIXME.
-This site was even more chinese, untranslatable and when I clicked on the image of what looked like the datasheet it wanted me to pay to downloaded it (AFAICT).
+In the end though, I found a lot of information in a blog written in (probably) Chinese, with links to other stuff; and eventually found my way to a site with previews of a trove of PDFs.
+This site was also Chinese, and when I clicked on the image of what looked like the datasheet it wanted me to pay to downloaded it (AFAICT).
 However, there was a scrollable preview - so in the end, anyone with a snipping tool is now home! (a [Hint](https://www.docin.com/)!)

-Some interesting other things I found:
+Some interesting other things I found along the way:
 - <https://www.cxymm.net/article/szx940213/83621319> -- GPIO information
 - <https://www.cxymm.net/article/szx940213/85780909>
 - <https://forum.xda-developers.com/t/mediatek-wifi-bt-fm-gps-combo-chips-hidden-capabilities-mt6620-mt6628-mt6630.3591182/>
 - <https://www.programmersought.net/article/332836317.html?ysclid=ladxxdhdje376871861> -- only because of yandex
 - <http://bbs.16rd.com/citiao.html>

-Note, before going too far down dark holes, I switched over to ProtonVPN and a private safe browser... some stuff was already geoblocked by my own firewall!

 Github is also a friend for potential treasure troves:
 - <https://github.com/bkerler/mtkclient>